E-commerce

 Revenue attributed to the channel

-Is the platform generating real sales?
+Does the platform generate actual sales?

-Continue, optimize, or reduce exposure
+Continue, optimize, or reduce the footprint

 Average order value and return rate